Skip to Main Content

 Where Soignies Keeps Its Culinary Ambitions Quiet

 Soignies sits in Hainaut province, roughly midway between Brussels and Mons along the Senne valley, and it does not announce itself with the kind of civic gastronomic pride you find in, say, Ghent or Liège.
 The town's reputation rests on its Romanesque collegiate church and its quarrying history, not its restaurant scene.
-Which is precisely why an address like L'Embellie, on Rue de la Station 115, reads as something worth noting.
-Belgium's mid-market modern dining tier has become increasingly serious over the past decade, with Michelin's Bib Gourmand designation functioning as the category's clearest sorting mechanism: it signals consistent quality at a price point where the kitchen cannot hide behind ceremony or spectacle.
+Which is precisely why an address like L'Embellie, on Rue de la Station 115, stands out.
+Belgium's mid-market modern dining tier has become increasingly serious over the past decade, with Michelin's Bib Gourmand designation functioning as the category's clearest sorting mechanism.

 The Sourcing Logic Behind Modern Cuisine in a Provincial Town